CALL FOR DRAWING

 5. Tower Scaffold

 Mobile access towers(also known as tower scaffolds or towers) are widely used and can provide an effective and safe means of gaining access to work at height.
 However, inappropriate erection and misuse of towers are the cause of numerous accidents each year.
 Aluminium and thin-wall steel towers are light and can easily overturn if used incorrectly.
 Towers rely on all parts being in place to ensure adequate strength.
 They can collapse if sections are left out.

 (2) Erecting a tower

 Many types of mobile access towers are available.
 The manufacturer or supplier has a duty to provide an instruction manual which explains the erection sequence, including any bracing requirements.
 If the tower has been hired, the hirer has a duty to provide this information.
 This information must be passed on to the person erecting the tower.

 Towers should only be erected by trained and competent people.
-There are a number of organisations that provide training for the safe erection and use of tower scaffolds following the methods described above.
+There are a number of organizations that provide training for the safe erection and use of tower scaffolds following the methods described above.

 Make sure the tower is resting on firm, level ground with the locked castors or base plates properly supported.
 Never use bricks or building blocks to take the weight of any part of the tower.

 Always check the safe working height by referring to the instruction manual.
 Towers should never be erected to heights above those recommended by the manufacturer.